Skip to content

 Overview

-Gain knowledge from a broad range of surgical procedures, local anaesthetic approaches, post-operative care, and various suturing techniques.
+Learn or refresh your skills in a broad range of surgical procedures, local anaesthetic approaches, post-operative care, and various suturing techniques.

 • This course is perfect for practitioners with no to little training in this area.